joseobm92/MVC-cryptofolio/README.md

 * Cryptofolio is an app designed to help you find, keep track of, and learn about different cryptocurrencies on the market.

 ## User Story
+The world is moving further and further into this technolical and as a result cryptocurrencies are also on the rise.
+We wanted to create an application that would allow someone to be able to learn about and keep track of the ever-growing market of Crypto!

 ## Functionality
 With Cryptofolio you will be able to complete tasks including: